 Research Area: Cognition and Cognitive Neuroscience

 I am presently developing my dissertation experiments under the supervision of Drs.
-Joe Lappin and Gordan Logan.
+Gordan Logan and Joseph Lappin.
 In addition to my dissertation work, Dr. Lappin and I are presently conducting experiments into the spatiotemporal dynamics of attentional load on visuospatial resolution.

 In the past, I have been advised by and collaborated with Drs.
 John Bransford (University of Washington), Xiaodong Lin (Columbia), Daniel Schwartz (Stanford), James Pellegrino (UIC), John Reiser (Vanderbilt), and Gautam Biswas (Vanderbilt) on a variety of psychological, educational, and technological projects.

 (Last Updated October 12, 2015)